Skip to content

 symfony php -i

-Building/Watcher the Administration and Storefront
+Build and Watch the Administration and Storefront (Optional)

 Project Template